Introducing Savage Godfrey Gallery

 Islands was commissioned by real estate firm Lendlease in partnership with the Sunne Savage Gallery.
 It is the second large-scale installation commissioned for Clippership Wharf, a Lendlease project.
 We hope to see you there!

 New American Public Art’s large-scale installation Pillar has been unveiled at Boston’s Clippership Wharf.
 Pillar is a milestone for New American Public Art (NAPA).
 It is the studio’s first purely conceptual work but maintains their obsession with human curiosity and interaction.
+We’re thrilled to see this project come to life as one of two public art commission we’ve worked on with Lendlease at Clippership Wharf.

 Pillar’s roots are set deep into East Boston’s history, where prehistory and the colonial period meet.
 The towering, geometric form evokes two kinds of trees: the ancient forests of scaled Lepidodendron trees that blanketed the prehistoric landscape and the Eastern White Pines that enabled New England’s thriving ship-building industry in the 1600’s.